imrehg/wireguard-cloudformation/README.md

 This [Cloudformation](https://aws.amazon.com/cloudformation/) creates a personal [Wireguard](https://www.wireguard.com/) VPN server in AWS.
 It assumes a cursory understanding of AWS, Cloudformation and EC2 with existing SSH key.

+**Note** that this is just one setup that I found quick and easy to work with, it is not production level deployment, will need to know a thing or two about server maintenance & wireguard.
+On the other hand, it's likely as simplified (architecturewise) & cheap as it can get to run a Wireguard server on AWS (please let me know if you disagree / have feedback on this! :)

 ## Cloud resources

 This template will create roughly the following resources to run the Wireguard server: